 A brief history

 Gonnosuke retreated to a Shinto shrine and focussed his efforts on meditation and practice with the Jo (staff).
-After much practice and trial he developed a style of fighting that merged spear-fighting and swordsmanship (Kenjutsu), he named this combat form Shindo-Muso ryu and, when he was ready, Gonnosuke challenged Mushasi again.
+After much practice and trial he developed a style of fighting that merged spear-fighting and swordsmanship (Kenjutsu), he named this combat form Shindo-Muso ryu and, when he was ready, Gonnosuke challenged Musashi again.

 Gonnosuke is reported to have developed only twelve or so basic techniques of blocking and striking initially and this number of techniques was grown to number over seventy.
 These techniques form the basis for modern day Jodo.

-Jodo today is practiced through paired kata with one person using a Jo (staff) and the other a bokken (bokuto, or wooden sword).
+Jodo today is practised through paired kata with one person using a Jo (staff) and the other a bokken (bokuto, or wooden sword).
 The set moves of the kata give the practitioner and education in focus, range, balance and grace, Jodo is also quite a good workout when doing the advanced forms.